Effective Date: October 21, 2021

 8.2.
 Termination.
 New Relic reserves the right to terminate this Agreement at any time, with or without cause, and with or without notice.
 You may terminate this Agreement at any time by notifying New Relic at firstname.lastname@example.org and closing your Account.

 8.3.
 Effect of Termination.
-Upon expiration or termination of this Agreement, Customer’s access to the Service will immediately cease and New Relic will delete Customer Data after termination or expiration.
+Upon expiration or termination of this Agreement, Customer’s access to the Service will immediately cease and Customer must stop sending Customer Data to the Service.
+New Relic will delete Customer Data in an Account after termination or expiration.
 Confidential Information may be retained in the Customer’s standard backups after deletion but will remain subject to this Agreement’s confidentiality restrictions.
 New Relic will have no liability to you related to suspension or termination of this Agreement or your Account.